EV Tax Credit Calculator

 Colorado's two-tier structure offers a $750 base credit to all new EV buyers regardless of income.
 An additional $2,500 is available for vehicles priced under $35,000, which effectively targets budget-friendly models like the Chevrolet Equinox EV (base trim), Nissan Leaf, and some ID.4 configurations.
 Most mid-range and premium EVs qualify only for the $750 base amount.

-New York's Drive Clean Rebate provides up to $2,000 at the point of sale.
-The cap of $42,000 MSRP excludes many popular crossover EVs that have crept above that threshold in recent model years.
+New York's Drive Clean Rebate provides up to $2,000 at the point of sale for EVs with 200+ miles of range.
+Vehicles above the $42,000 MSRP threshold receive a flat $500 rather than nothing — though that cap still sharply reduces the benefit on many popular crossover EVs that have crept above it in recent model years.

-Massachusetts MOR-EV provides up to $3,500 for new EVs with at least 25 kWh of battery capacity.
-The $55,000 MSRP cap is more generous than most states, allowing mid-range SUVs to qualify.
+Massachusetts MOR-EV provides a $3,500 standard rebate for new EVs with at least 25 kWh of battery capacity — with no income cap on the standard amount.
+Income-qualified buyers can add $1,500 through MOR-EV+, and the $55,000 MSRP cap is more generous than most states, allowing mid-range SUVs to qualify.

 California's Clean Cars 4 All differs from the others because it is not a universal buyer incentive.
 The programme is income-qualified and requires scrapping an older, high-polluting vehicle.
 For buyers who do not qualify, California has no general-population EV purchase incentive.